5500 Myron Massey Boulevard

 In this educational forum, scholars, students, and the public will explore the lessons that can be drawn from the study of the systems of targeted oppression and racial violence in Nazi Germany and the Jim Crow South within their specific historical contexts.
 Special attention will be given to the ways in which religious institutions either challenged or justified the racial discrimination in their respective societies.

-Welcome and lecture on religion and the Holocaust (Brown Hall Chapel & Auditorium)
+Welcome and lecture on Religion and the Holocaust in France (Brown Hall Chapel & Auditorium)

-Noon–1:30 p.m.
-Lunch (for purchase in the Campus Dining Hall)
+Lunch Break (lunch available for purchase in the Campus Dining Hall)